revk/ESP32-GPS/README.md

 - Cyan LEDs show for GALILEO GPS, 2 sats per LED, last is dim if odd number
 - If there is less than a 3D fix the satellite LEDs blink
 - If no active satellites this shows a static pattern of all colours to look pretty
-- The last LED is over written with RED if no GPS receiver, and MAGENTA if stationary
+- The last LED is over written with RED if no GPS receiver, or WHITE if stationary at home, or  MAGENTA if stationary not at home (or home not set)

 ## Point reduction